 People who are applying for or who already hold certain types of jobs (such as pilots or commercial truck drivers)

 People who have been involved in motor vehicle or boating accidents or accidents at work

 People who have attempted suicide by unclear means

-People in a court-ordered treatment program or with terms of probation or parole requiring abstinence (to monitor adherence)
+People in a court-ordered treatment program for drug abuse or with terms of probation or parole requiring abstinence—to monitor compliance

-People in a substance abuse treatment program (as a standard feature, to obtain objective evidence about substance abuse and thus optimize treatment)
+People in a substance abuse treatment program—to detect continuing substance abuse and thus better plan treatment

-People required to participate in a drug testing program as part of custody or parental rights
+People required to undergo drug testing as part of custody or parental rights hearings

 Members of the military